 NHS receives a substantial portion of its support and revenue from the City of Chicago, Illinois.
-This support totaled approximately 70 percent of total contract revenue for the fiscal year ended March 31, 2020.
+This support totaled approximately 80 and 70 percent of total contract revenue for the fiscal years ended March 31, 2021 and 2020, respectively.

 In the ordinary course of business, the Organization occasionally becomes involved in legal proceedings related to contracts and other matters.
 While any proceedings or litigation have an element of uncertainty, management believes the outcome of any pending or threatened actions will not have a material adverse effect on the business or financial condition of the Organization.